- Découvertes

 - Orange

 - Clean the cherries and remove their stems.
-Remove the zest from the orange and lemon.
+Zest the orange and lemon.

 - In a large saucepan, prepare a dry caramel by melting the sugar without stirring until it turns brown.

-- Gradually add the vinegar and water to deglaze, then stir in the other ingredients.
+- Gradually add the vinegar and water to deglaze, then incorporate the other ingredients.

-- Bring the brine to a boil, then remove it from the heat and let it cool.
-Then strain the liquid.
+- Bring the brine to a boil, then remove from heat and let it cool.
+Strain the liquid afterward.

 - Fill a jar with the cherries, then pour in the brine.

-- Close the jar tightly, making sure the seal is securely in place.
+- Seal the jar tightly, ensuring the seal is in place.

-- Let the cherries marinate for 10 days before eating.
+- Let the cherries marinate for 10 days before consuming.

-Roasted wild boar fillet with cranberry sauce and dauphine potatoes
+Roasted wild boar fillet, cranberry sauce, and pommes dauphine

 Ingredients for 6 people